TamerMansour-AI/Tamer-Portfolio/docs/assets/README.txt

-Put profile.jpg (400×400) and any other images here.
-GitHub Pages will serve /assets/* directly.
+Drop your images and video thumbnails here.